-BAM Construction Ltd is organised into seven operating divisions; Scotland, North East, North West, Western, Midlands, South East and London.
+BAM Construction provides construction, design, services engineering and plant services throughout the UK through its 7 regional business units; Scotland, North East, North West, Western, Midlands, South East and London.
+Following a restructure that took place in July 2023 the number of regional business units was reduced to 5.
 We believe this enables us to connect to our customers, understand local markets and work closely with the supply chain.